April 2, 1881– July 17, 1945

 Driscoll was born in 1881, the only daughter of Corpus Christi millionaire Robert Driscoll.
 Educated in Europe, Clara understood the importance of preserving historical sites.
 She wrote: "By the care of our eloquent but voiceless monuments, we are preparing a noble inspiration for our future."

 Driscoll is also remembered for the beautiful Laguna Gloria villa she and her husband built on the Colorado River in Austin.
-This mansion and its grounds became the original home of the Austin Museum of Art.
+This mansion and its grounds became the original home of The Contemporary Austin, formerly the Austin Museum of Art.
 But Clara Driscoll is best remembered for rescuing the Alamo, "the shrine of Texas Independence," as she described it.
 When Driscoll died in 1945, her body lay in state at the mission's chapel, in recognition of her work to preserve it.

 The Daughters of the Republic of Texas Library at the Alamo features historic photographs of Clara Driscoll and the Alamo restoration.